 Cons: -Very easy to lose your disc.

--Some of the holes were a little short, but that could be because I played the short tee most of the time.
+-Some of the holes were a little on the short side.

 -There is poison ivy on the course and quite a few bugs.

 -Not always clear where the next tee is, so rather easy to get lost for a minute or 2.